Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 options that turn off DOS-compatibility mode and switch to using

-sectors instead of cylinders, or perhaps you used MB
+sectors instead of cylinders, or perhaps you used MB instead of

-.
-Delete and start over.
+M. Delete and start over.

-directory to its own filesystemIndexYou will create an
+/home directory to its own filesystemIndexYou will create an

-filesystem on the primary partition of the new hard disk.
-Then, in single user mode, you will migrate the contents of the/home
+ext4filesystem on the primary partition of the new hard disk.
+Then, in single user mode, you will migrate the contents of the/homedirectory to that new filesystem.
+You will configure the/etc/fstabso that the new filesystem will be automatically mounted on/home, with the option for giving the users disk space quotas.

-package.
+lsof package.
 RTFM to see what it does.Take a snapshot of your CentOS VM.

-to check the type of the device special file
+Run the command file -s /dev/somedevice to check the type of the device special file

-that corresponds to your new primary partition on
+somedevice that corresponds to your new primary partition on

 your new disk.
 Because it has nothing on it, you should see nothing

-but unknown data
+but unknown data:

-filesystem on the only primary partition on the new disk.
+/dev/sdb1: dataCreate an ext4 filesystem on the only primary partition on the new disk.

 Again check the type of the device that corresponds to your new